vwvw25/email-analyzer-mvp/logic.md

 # **Scoring Philosophy**

+### **Scoring Model Summary**
+Subtext uses a **hybrid scoring model** that balances context sensitivity with cumulative patterns.
+- **Severity weighting** ensures that one severe evasive line can score high on its own.
+- **Logarithmic compounding** escalates scores when multiple mild tactics appear in a single email.
+- **Dominant category scoring** means the highest category score sets the overall score, preventing harmful tactics from being hidden by otherwise neutral text.

+---

 ## **Category Scores**

 Each email is analyzed across five categories: **Emotional Manipulation, Passive-Aggressiveness, Ambiguity, Obfuscation, and Deflection.** Each category is scored **0–100** based on the severity of communication patterns detected:

 - **0–30:** Low presence of the behavior.
 - **31–60:** Moderate presence; noticeable but not dominant.
 - **61–100:** High presence; strong evidence of this tactic affecting clarity or accountability.

-Scores escalate non-linearly — a few mild signals stay low, but repeated or severe signals push the category score up quickly.

 ---

 ## **Overall Scores**

-Subtext uses a **dominant category scoring model**, where the highest score across all categories (Emotional Manipulation, Passive-Aggressiveness, Ambiguity, Obfuscation, Deflection) determines the overall score of an email.
-This reflects the reality that a single severe communication pattern can outweigh an otherwise neutral message.
+Subtext applies the **dominant category scoring principle**, where the highest category score across Emotional Manipulation, Passive-Aggressiveness, Ambiguity, Obfuscation, and Deflection determines the overall score of an email.
+A single severe communication issue can outweigh neutral or positive sections.

 ---

 ## **Why We Use This Model**

 This approach mirrors methodologies in other high-stakes fields:

-- **Risk Assessment (Safety & Engineering):** A single critical hazard defines the overall risk because it represents the point of failure with the most potential harm.
-Similarly, subtle patterns of manipulation or avoidance in organizational communications can create real-world risks, from eroding trust to causing reputational and legal liabilities.
+- **Risk Assessment (Safety & Engineering):** A single critical hazard defines overall risk because it represents the point of failure with the most potential harm.
+Similarly, subtle patterns of manipulation or avoidance in communications can create real-world risks, from eroding trust to causing reputational and legal liabilities.
-- **Customer Sentiment Analysis:** In sentiment scoring, one strongly negative section of text can outweigh positive comments.
-Subtext applies this logic in reverse: a single section of strategically evasive or manipulative communication can be significant enough to dominate the overall score.
+- **Customer Sentiment Analysis:** In sentiment scoring, one strongly negative comment can outweigh a series of positive ones.
+Subtext applies this logic in reverse: one strategically evasive or manipulative statement can dominate the overall score.

-By treating these patterns like **“critical failures in communication,”** Subtext ensures harmful behaviors aren’t hidden by averaging them out with more neutral sections.
-For example, an email full of vague “updates” that intentionally avoid giving ownership or timelines might score high in Ambiguity, making it clear that the **lack of actionable clarity is itself the problem.**
+By treating these patterns like **“critical failures in communication,”** Subtext ensures harmful behaviors aren’t hidden by averaging them out with neutral sections.
+For example, an email full of vague “updates” that avoid ownership or timelines might score high in Ambiguity, making it clear that the **lack of actionable clarity is itself the problem.**

 ---

-## **Scoring in Practice**
+# **Scoring in Practice**

 **Sample Email:**
 > “We’re still reviewing your request, but at this stage there’s nothing further we can share.
 I’m sure you understand these things take time, and other teams are also involved.
 We’ll update you if anything changes.”

 **Category Scores:**
 - Emotional Manipulation: **40/100** (appeal to “I’m sure you understand” implying guilt if you don’t).
 - Passive-Aggressiveness: **30/100** (mild distancing, lack of ownership).
 - Ambiguity: **75/100** (no timeline, no clear next step, vague responsibility).
 - Obfuscation: **25/100** (bureaucratic phrasing like “other teams are involved”).
 - Deflection: **20/100** (minor shifting of responsibility).

 **Overall Score:**